beightone/frontend-test/README.md

 # Welcome B8ONE FrontEnd Test!
 Hi!
 We are happy with your willingness to work with us!
 In short, this test contains a challenge to implement a login screen along with some interactions with GraphQL.

+## Use

+- Typescript
+- React
+- Styled Components

 ## Goals